eduinlight/hono-htmx-app/README.md

 A modern web application template built with Hono, HTMX, and Alpine.js featuring server-side rendering and dynamic client-side interactions.

-## Template Usage

-This repository contains a reusable template for creating Hono-HTMX applications.
-To use this template:

-1. Use the `template/` directory as your project base
-2. Copy the template contents to your new project directory
-3. Follow the installation instructions below

 ## Features

 - **Hono Framework**: Fast, lightweight web framework